Here’s everything you should know about explainer videos

 What are Explainer videos?

 Let’s start at the core.
 Explainer videos are 1-2 minute videos that explain and/or promote a business, service or idea.
 The general approach to communicating with potential customers and clients is either through meetings, calls, websites, documents or presentations and most of the time, these are quite lengthy and formal.
 An explainer video is different in that it’s almost always animated, combines visuals with a narration and is often a little more relaxed.
 They’re also a lot less time consuming (the ideal time for an explainer is 90 seconds).
-Below is an average explainer video that uses cartoon characters to help get the point across.
+Below is an average explainer video that uses motion graphics and characters to help get the point across.
 Not all explainers use characters and not all are cartoonish either but it’s a proven way to engage and connect with an audience.

 What are the benefits?

 There are a few numbers that are often given as the average time that a person will remain on a webpage if nothing immediately grabs their attention.
 The two I see most are 6 seconds and 8 seconds.
 A video does away with that average almost every time.
 If people see a video on the page that offers to explain everything in one go and with little to no effort required, people will click play and stick around for a minute or two to hear the full pitch, especially if they’re being entertained while they watch.

 Sharing is another huge benefit.
 People share video on the web all the time as it’s as simple as clicking a Facebook or Twitter icon.
 If you offer someone something that is useful and fun to watch, they might share it with their friends, family and colleagues.